eleda77/eleda77.github.io/docs/vocab_list.md

 **comity** - an association of nations for their mutual benefit; courtesy and considerate behavior toward others

+**compère** - a person who introduces the performers or contestants in a variety show; host

 **concinnitous** - skilfully put together or joined

 **conspecific** - of animals or plants) belonging to the same species